7 Reasons Crazy House is the Most Unique Attraction in Dalat Vietnam

 The Crazy House should be on your Dalat itinerary.
 You may love it.
 You may hate it.
 But if you’re visiting Dalat Vietnam, you don’t want to miss it.
 The Crazy House was one our favorite things about Dalat, Vietnam.
 Here are 7 reasons why.

 The Crazy House was never intended to be a tourist attraction, and that’s exactly what makes it’s such a great one.
-As art, as architecture, even as an attraction, the Crazy House is true only to the artistic spirit of Dang Viet Nga.
+As art, as architecture, even as an attraction, it is true only to the artistic spirit of Dang Viet Nga.
 One look, and you’ll know it doesn’t pander to the masses.
 It defies all conventions and standards of taste.
 The Crazy House is outrageously beautiful, hideously eccentric, and downright weird.
-But the Crazy House is clearly a labor of love.
+But it is clearly a labor of love.
 It’s a puzzling place, but it oozes with soul and authenticity.

 The existence of the Crazy House was “almost” a miracle.
 It exists purely through the undying faith and perseverance of Dang Viet Nga.
 You know the plot.
 An idealist with lofty ambitions overcomes overwhelming obstacles to make her dream a reality.
 That’s the story of the Crazy House.
 Dang Nga Viet is an inspiration.
 Her neighbors tried stop her.
 The banks tried to stop her.
 Even the government tried to stop her, but she never gave up on her dream.